intel/rohd-hcl/doc/components/adder.md

 ## Compound Adder

 A compound carry adder is a digital circuit used for binary addition.
-It produces sum and sum+1 outputs.
+It efficiently produces both sum and sum+1 outputs.
-A trivial compound adder component `TrivialCompoundAdder` doesnt use any RTL code optimization.
+A trivial compound adder component [TrivialCompoundAdder](https://intel.github.io/rohd-hcl/rohd_hcl/TrivialCompoundAdder-class.html) doesn't use any RTL code optimization, and uses the native '+' operation.
-Carry-select adder-based compound adder `CarrySelectCompoundAdder` uses carry-select adder as a basis.
-Like a carry-select adder it consists of a multiple blocks of two ripple-carry adders <https://en.wikipedia.org/wiki/Carry-select_adder>.
-But the first block has two ripple-carry adders and two separate carry-propagate chains are used to select sum and sum+1 output bits.
-Sum selecting chain starts from carry input 0 driven block and sum+1 selecting chain starts from carry input 1 driven block.
+The [`CarrySelectCompoundAdder`](https://intel.github.io/rohd-hcl/rohd_hcl/CarrySelectCompoundAdder-class.html) uses a carry-select adder as a basis.
+Like a carry-select adder it consists of a multiple blocks of two parallel adders <https://en.wikipedia.org/wiki/Carry-select_adder>.
+The first block has two adders and two separate carry-propagate chains are used to select sum and sum+1 output bits.
+The sum selecting chain starts from the carry input 0 driven block and sum+1 selecting chain starts from the carry input 1 driven block.
-The delay of the adder is defined by combination ripple-carry adder and accumulated carry-select chain delay.
+The delay of the adder is defined by the combination of the sub-adders and the accumulated carry-select chain delay.

-The `CarrySelectCompoundAdder` module in ROHD-HCL accept input `Logic`s a and b as the input pin and the name of the module `name`.
-Note that the width of the inputs must be the same or a `RohdHclException` will be thrown.
+The [CarrySelectCompoundAdder](https://intel.github.io/rohd-hcl/rohd_hcl/CarrySelectCompoundAdder-class.html) module in ROHD-HCL accepts input `Logic`s a and b as the input pin and the name of the module `name`.
+Note that the width of the inputs must be the same or a [RohdHclException](https://intel.github.io/rohd-hcl/rohd_hcl/RohdHclException-class.html) will be thrown.
-Compound adder generator provides two alogithms for splitting adder into ripple-carry blocks. `CarrySelectCompoundAdder.splitSelectAdderAlgorithm4Bit` algoritm splits adder into blocks of 4-bit ripple-carry adders with the first one width adjusted down. `CarrySelectCompoundAdder.splitSelectAdderAlgorithmSingleBlock` algorithm generates only one block of full bitwidth of the adder.
-Input List\<int\> Function(int adderFullWidth) `widthGen` should be used to specify custom adder splitting algorithm that returns a list of sub-adders width.
-The default one is `CarrySelectCompoundAdder.splitSelectAdderAlgorithmSingleBlock`.
+The compound adder generator provides two alogithms for splitting the adder into adder sub-blocks:

+- The [CarrySelectCompoundAdder.splitSelectAdderAlgorithm4Bit](https://intel.github.io/rohd-hcl/rohd_hcl/CarrySelectCompoundAdder/splitSelectAdderAlgorithm4Bit.html) algoritm splits the adder into blocks of 4-bit ripple-carry adders with the first one width adjusted down.
+- The [CarrySelectCompoundAdder.splitSelectAdderAlgorithmSingleBlock](https://intel.github.io/rohd-hcl/rohd_hcl/CarrySelectCompoundAdder/splitSelectAdderAlgorithmSingleBlock.html) algorithm generates only one sub=block with the full bitwidth of the adder.

+Input `List<int> Function(int adderFullWidth) widthGen` should be used to specify the custom adder splitting algorithm that returns a list of sub-adders width.
+The default one is [CarrySelectCompoundAdder.splitSelectAdderAlgorithmSingleBlock](<https://intel.github.io/rohd-hcl/rohd_hcl/CarrySelectCompoundAdder/splitSelectAdderAlgorithmSingleBlock.html>).

+The `adderGen` input selects the type of sub-adder used, with the default being `ParallelPrefixAdder`.

 An example is shown below to add two inputs of signals that have 8-bits of width.